 - Spark plug

-To diagnose your ignition system, you will need to do each of these steps in sequence.
-Start with Step #1 and work through this guide completely.
+To diagnose your ignition system, you will need to do each of the steps in this article, in sequence.

 - Create a jumper wire from pin #4 directly to a good grounding spot on the engine.

-- Remove the #5 wire from the CDI plug at the harness.
+- Being very careful not to deform or break the pin, remove the #5 wire from the CDI plug at the harness.
 This can be done with a sharp narrow tool like an ice pick or stiff paper clip.
 Looking from the front of the plug, you will see small metal tabs on each pin which secure them to the plug.
 Push the tab down and the pin will release.
-Be careful not to break the plug or pin.
+Don’t use force here.